seungwoo-stat/20th-PE-forecast/README.md

-# 20th-PE-forecast
+# 20th Presidential Election Forecast

-Forecasting the four-party vote share of the 20th presidential election of Republic of Korea
+Forecasting the four-party vote share of the 20th presidential election of the Republic of Korea

 ![](nat-trend-small.png)